 \subsection{Results with a reference, high-density and noiseless mock}

 As a first validation of our pipeline, we build a reference mock sample with $10^4$ lines-of-sight, which does not include noise nor resolution effects.
 To compute \px~on this mock, we follow the procedure outlined in Section~\ref{sec:method}.
-First, after having computed the angular separations of all possible line-of-sight pairs in our sample, we choose angular separation bins centered at $\langle \theta \rangle =$ 0$^{\circ}$ (case of \p1), 0.0015$^{\circ}$, 0.0045$^{\circ}$, 0.008$^{\circ}$, followed by a regular binning of width 0.01$^{\circ}$ ranging from 0.015$^{\circ}$ to 0.35$^{\circ}$, and finally the two bins 0.45$^{\circ}$ and 0.55$^{\circ}$.
-The maximum considered value is 0.55$^{\circ}$, which corresponds to $\sim 35$~\mpcph, much smaller than the size of the simulation box.
-Then, for each angular separation bin, we proceed with the measurement of $P_{\times}(\theta,k_{\parallel})$ which represented in Fig.~\ref{fig:Pcross_10000} for selected angular separation bins.
+First, after having computed the transverse comoving separations, and corresponding angular separations of all possible line-of-sight pairs in our sample, we choose angular separation bins centered at $\langle \theta \rangle =$ 0$^{\circ}$ (case of \p1), 0.0015$^{\circ}$, 0.0045$^{\circ}$, 0.008$^{\circ}$, followed by a regular binning of width 0.01$^{\circ}$ ranging from 0.015$^{\circ}$ to 0.35$^{\circ}$, and finally the two bins 0.45$^{\circ}$ and 0.55$^{\circ}$.
+The maximum considered value is 0.55$^{\circ}$, equivalently 35~\mpcph, much smaller than the size of the simulation box.
+Then, for each angular separation bin, we proceed with the measurement of $P_{\times}(\theta,k_{\parallel})$ which is represented in Fig.~\ref{fig:Pcross_10000} for selected angular separation bins.